How to emboss an image in Photoshop

-This tutorial will explain how to emboss an image in Photoshop Elements 3 but it may work in any Photoshop version.
-It also explains what embossing is, as well as what kind of photos are best to use for embossing.
+This tutorial will explain how to emboss an image in Photoshop.
+It also explains what embossing is, as well as what kind of photos are best to use for embossing and how to use embossed images as background tiles.

 An image is embossed when highlighted parts of the image are raised and shadows are lowered and transfered into grayscale at the same time.